Skip to main content

 We are asking all of our patients about their:

-Race: Represents a broad categorization of people based on social, cultural and/or physical characteristics.
+Race: Represents a broad category of people.
+It is based on social, cultural, and/or physical traits.

-Ethnicity: Indicates whether a patient identifies as either “Hispanic or Latina/o/e” or “Not Hispanic or Latino/a/e.”
+Ethnicity: Indicates whether you identify as either “Hispanic or Latina/o/e” or “Not Hispanic or Latino/a/e.”

 Ethnic background: Represents the part(s) of the world that you or your ancestors came from.

-Preferred Spoken Language: The language a patient feels most comfortable speaking when communicating with medical staff.
+Preferred Spoken Language: The language you feel most comfortable speaking with medical staff.

-Preferred Written Language: The language a patient feels most comfortable with when reading or reviewing documents related to their health care.
+Preferred Written Language: The language you feel most comfortable with when reading or reviewing documents related to your healthcare.

 Who will see this information?
 How is it shared?